Chewing gum: Use in surgery

 Several randomized controlled studies have investigated the use of chewing gum in reducing the duration of post-operative ileus following abdominal and specifically gastrointestinal surgery.
 A systematic review of these suggests gum chewing, as a form of "sham feeding", is a useful treatment therapy in open abdominal or pelvic surgery, although the benefit is less clear when laparoscopic surgical techniques are used.

 Chewing gum after a colon surgery helps the patient recover sooner.
 If the patient chews gum for fifteen minutes for at least four times per day, it will reduce their recovery time by a day and a half.
 The average patient took 0.66 fewer days to pass gas and 1.10 fewer days to have a bowel movement.
 Saliva flow and production is stimulated when gum is chewed.
 Gum also gets digestive juices flowing and is considered "sham feeding".
 Sham feeding is the role of the central nervous system in the regulation of gastric secretion.

+Use in cardiovascular disease

+Chewing gum has been shown to be effective in relieving the symptom of thirst in patients living with heart failure.